jedipunkz/jex/README.md

 ```

 ## Author
-Jex was created with by jedipunkz.
+Jex was created by jedipunkz.

 ## License
 This project is licensed under the MIT License.